Mark Cottle: The Cost of Money

 MARK COTTLE studied English literature and music composition at Clemson University, architecture and painting at Rice University, and theory and criticism at Harvard University.
 He has received a number of design awards, including the Steedman Fellowship in Architecture and the Dinkeloo Fellowship to the American Academy in Rome.
 His artwork is exhibited regularly and may be found in the permanent collections of Rice University and the Atlanta High Museum of Art, among others.
 He is currently an associate professor with tenure on the faculty of the School of Architecture in the Georgia Tech College of Design, where he serves as director of the college's Stubbins Gallery and also directs the school's Architecture Undergraduate International Studio.

-Mark Cottle's installation "The Cost of Money" will be hung in three locations at VDL.
+Mark Cottle's installation "The Cost of Money" is hung in three locations at VDL: the courtyard, stairwell, and main living space.

 Other Exhibitions by Mark Cottle